 Have you decided to implement flexible seating but are slightly freaking out about how exactly to do it?
 My intention is to help you set up flexible seating in a way that is as successful as possible and to hopefully relieve some of the fear and anxiety that happens when you make any major changes in your classroom.
-If you read my last week’s post, you know exactly why I believe flexible seating is an essential component of any successful classroom.
+If you read my last post about flexible seating, you know exactly why I believe it is an essential component of any successful classroom.
 If you haven’t had a chance you can find the post here.
 Here I share all the nitty gritty details on setting up- from acquiring seat choices to expectations, and how to manage flexible seating throughout the entire school year.

 My two biggest pieces of advice I have with flexible seating is, model, model, model, and model some more and learn how to let some things go.
 Let go of some of the control, let go of how things look and sound because trust me, it’s going to be different.
 But if you do let go, wonderful things can happen!
 Did I know know everything diving into this?
 No. Did things go wrong?
 Absolutely!
 Could things be different for your classroom?
 Yes.
 But in learning to let go, you’ll read how even when things went wrong, they turned out perfectly okay.